LMSW vs. LCSW – What’s the difference?

 How many times can you take the ASWB exam?

 If you don’t perform well the first time you take an ASWB exam, you can review the diagnostic report provided following the exam to determine where you will need to improve.
 Certain states may limit the number of times you can take an ASWB exam—check with your state regulatory board.
-Regardless, the ASWB requires that all candidates wait 90 days between testing attempts.
+The ASWB requires that all candidates wait 90 days between testing attempts.

 Can an LMSW diagnose?